kfsone/eddbtrans/README.md

 Elite Dangerous Market Data Translation
 =======================================

-This is a proof-of-concept implementation of a Go-Menacing 'ettudata' translator which takes input from EDDB files and converts them into the Go-Meancing protobuffer format.
+This is a proof-of-concept implementation of a Go-Menacing gomschema translator which takes input from EDDB files and converts them into the Go-Meancing protobuffer format.

 All data is ingested in parallel.
 A facility called "Daycare" is used to cope with things being